andypotatohy/roast/README.md

 #### Example 17

-    roast('example/subject1.nii',[],'multipriors','on')
+    roast('example/subject1.nii',[],'multiaxial','on')

 Run simulation on subject1 with default recipe.
-Segmentaion will be done by a deep convolutional neural network known as the MultiPriors.
+Segmentaion will be done by a deep convolutional neural network known as the Multiaxial.

 #### Example 18